dsakurai/caddy-acme/README.md

 You would need to add the root certificate for the host machine.
 (Check the script for the path.)
-Afterwards, you can access the example HTTPS server from the host machine at `leaf.localhost:8000`.
+Afterwards, you can access the HTTPS server from the host machine at `leaf.localhost:8000`.
+You can write your own podman-compose files to add your own HTTPS servers.

 ---